touv/node-ezs/README.md

 -   output.close()
 -   output.stop(withAnError)

-With an sync statement, you can break the pipe  with throw but with an async statement, you should use `stop(with An Error)` instead throw.
+With a sync statement, you can break the pipe  with throw but with an async statement, you should use `stop(with An Error)` instead of throw.

 ### statement modes